 - Injury prevention

 - Increased cardio-vascular fitness

 How do I try Aquatic Physiotherapy?

-The pool facility has good provision for entry via steps or ramp with rails.
-A lifter equipped to assist those with severe restriction in mobility can also be used to enter and exit the pool.
+The pool facility has good provision for entry via steps or a ramp with rails.
+A lifter equipped to assist those with severe restrictions in mobility can also be used to enter and exit the pool.